Homemade raw cat food recipe FAQ

 Additionally, the FDA says that salmonellosis is uncommon in cats and dogs.
 The issue, again, is proper human hygiene.

-Basically, follow the recipe’s instructions and practice proper food safety and hygiene.
+Follow the recipe’s instructions and practice proper food safety and hygiene.
+I have a complete guide on how to make DIY raw cat food.

 Where can I buy your recipes?

-You are responsible for determing if the recipe is fit for your individual cat.
-And checking to make sure ingredients and supplements are avaiable to you.
+You are responsible for determining if the recipes are a good fit for your individual cat.
+And checking to make sure ingredients and supplements are available to you.

 I do not offer refunds since this is an instant download digital product.